 Better ad copy can go a long way to boosting your CTR

-Unless it’s one of the 50% (!) of clicks that are accidental, a person clicks on your ad because they find it engaging or interesting.
+Unless it’s one of the 50% (!) of accidental clicks, a person clicks on your ad because they find it engaging or interesting.
 High CTR ads succeed in ‘talking’ to the target audience.
 Conversely, if your ad has a low CTR, you may be able to improve it by working on the ad copy, message, or design, to make it more appealing to your audience.
 Take a look at your higher-performing ads.
 What words or phrases do you use?
 What does the call to action sound like?
 What stands out about the design?
 Try to replicate the things that make your ads work, so you can get even better results.

 Keywords count – a lot